Jaime001/blogGem/README.md

 ###### About Documentation
 > Also, contain some documentation about of the gem in Code of conduct, and how install the gem in the README.md

+# Now, what is bundle?
+> Bundler ensures that the gems you need are present in development, staging, and production.

+## How install bundler?
+> Starting work on a project is as simple as
+###### bundle install.